G4Q95/AutoShortsWebApp/docs/R2-Refactoring-Plan.md

     *   **Problem:** Initial attempts to create a reliable method for bulk purging the R2 bucket via debug endpoints or docker exec commands failed due to credential loading issues and timeouts.
     *   **Solution:** A standalone Python script, `r2_purger.py`, was created in the project root.
 This script uses dedicated, permanent API credentials ("R2 Admin Token") configured directly within it.
     *   **Usage:** The script can be run manually (`python r2_purger.py`) whenever a full bucket purge is needed.
 It prompts for confirmation twice before deleting.
     *   **Status:** This provides a robust, independent method for bulk deletion without interfering with the application's normal R2 operations.

+**9. Test Cleanup Process (New)**
+    *   **Problem:** Playwright tests were creating test projects and files that weren't being properly cleaned up after test runs.
+    *   **Solution:** Implemented a new cleanup system with:
+        *   Enhanced backend endpoint for name-pattern based cleanup
+        *   Frontend Node.js script for easy test cleanup
+        *   NPM commands for running cleanup after tests
+    *   **Usage:** Run `npm run cleanup` after tests, or `npm run test-and-cleanup` to run tests and clean up in one command.
+    *   **Status:** The system is operational even with mock database, and will work fully when MongoDB connection issues are resolved.
+    *   **Documentation:** Process is documented in `web/frontend/README.test-cleanup.md`.